 Brilliant.
 Professional.
 Disciplined.

-What’s your favourite thing to do outside of selling houses?
+What’s your favourite thing to do outside of working in commercial real estate?

 Golf, travelling in the winter, and having long conversations with my two French bulldogs, Miguel and Oliver.